 As with cameras you specify both the full name, shown when selecting the lens, and a shortname, shown in screen headers.
 For example "Canon EF 24-70mm f/2.8L II USM" as full name could be "24-70/2.8L II" as shortname.

-If it's a zoom lens you toggle that and set the shortest and longest focal length in the range, otherwise you disable zoom and set the fixed focal length.
+If it's a zoom lens you enable that setting and set the shortest and longest focal length in the range, otherwise you disable zoom and set the fixed focal length.

-If you want access to the tilt screen for this lens, enable "Supports tilt".
+If you want access to the tilt screen for the lens, enable "Supports tilt".

 Most lenses have 1/3 stop f-stop scales, but it could also be 1/2 or even full stop, which you can specify.
 You might prefer to use only full stops if that is what you use in the field anyway.
-The f-stop division is shown on the f-stop scroller so with a coarser division you get fewer entries and faster to scroll.
+The f-stop division is shown on the f-stop scroller so with a coarser division you get fewer entries and thus a quicker scroller.

 You also specify lowest and highest f-stop, again you don't necessarily have to use the full range the lens can handle if you don't want to.
-The app is typically used for relatively small aperture photography so you don't really need to have f/1.4 wide open even if the lens supports it if you want a shorter scroller range.
+The app is typically used for relatively small aperture photography so you don't really need to have f/1.4 availble even if the lens supports it, if you want a shorter scroller range.

 Some lenses, in particular large format lenses, may start at and "odd" f-stop, like f/6.8 and then continue with a normal 1/3 f-stop scale.
 In this case you still have to choose a starting f-stop that fits the 1/3 scale, for example the closest below.